ConduitIO/conduit/docs/design-documents/20220408-loading-pipeline-configuration-files.md

 ## Design

-We propose the creation of a single configuration file that contains all of Conduit's configuration values as well as those for `n` number of Pipelines.
+We propose the creation of a pipeline configuration file that contains all of the configuration values needed for `n` number of full pipelines.
-We consider a pipeline as `m` number of Connectors and `o` number of Processors.

-We propose naming this file `conduit.*` and it's default location should be at the root of the project.
+We propose naming this file `pipelines.yml` and it's default location should be at the root of the project.
 The format of the file is to be determined, though `yaml` has been proposed previously.